-Through our collective action, OEA members helped pass the Student Success Act, which aims to correct three decades of underinvestment in our schools Governor Kate Brown signed House Bill 3427, the Student Success Act, into law on May 20, 2019.
-This law includes sweeping provisions for new and improved services for children and families, including additional instructional time, providing mental and behavioral health supports, reducing class size, implementing a more well-rounded education, fully funding High School Success (Measure 98), school safety improvements and more.
+Through the dedicated efforts of OEA members, Oregon passed the historic Student Success Act in May 2019, adding $1 billion in funding per year for Oregon schools and students.
+This new law includes sweeping provisions for new and improved services for children and families, including additional instructional time, providing mental and behavioral health supports, reducing class size, implementing a more well-rounded education, fully funding High School Success (Measure 98), improving school safety and more.

 Read more about the journey to pass the Student Success Act in our Spring 2019 issue of Today's OEA magazine.